 Study and Drug Regimen Study Design, and Demographics Sample Size and Study Duration End Points Results persisted beyond two hours.
-Allais et al 26 Almotriptan 12.5 mg vs zolmitriptan 2.5 mg DB, MC, PC, RETRO, RCT Women with a history of migraine for more than one year and two to six migraine attacks in each of the two months preceding the trial N=255 24 hours Primary: Pain relief at one-half, one, one and one- half and two hours; pain-free at one-half, one, one and one-half and two hours; sustained pain- free at two hours with no recurrence and no rescue medication; recurrence within 24 hours of treatment; level of functional impairment before intake and after one- half, one, one and one-half and two hours Primary: In the ITT analysis, almotriptan did not differ from zolmitriptan for any of the outcomes evaluated.
+Allais et al Almotriptan 12.5 mg vs zolmitriptan 2.5 mg DB, MC, PC, RETRO, RCT Women with a history of migraine for more than one year and two to six migraine attacks in each of the two months preceding the trial N=255 24 hours Primary: Pain relief at one-half, one, one and one- half and two hours; pain-free at one-half, one, one and one-half and two hours; sustained pain- free at two hours with no recurrence and no rescue medication; recurrence within 24 hours of treatment; level of functional impairment before intake and after one- half, one, one and one-half Primary: In the ITT analysis, almotriptan did not differ from zolmitriptan for any of the outcomes evaluated.
 Two hours after dosing, 67.9 and 68.6% of the women receiving almotriptan and zolmitriptan, respectively, had obtained pain relief (P=0.900).
 Evolution of pain from "moderate to severe" to "mild to no pain" was also similar between treatments at one-half hour post dose (14.9 vs 11.9%; P=0.477).
 A pain-free state at two hours was reported by 44.9 and 41.2% of women receiving almotriptan and zolmitriptan, respectively (P=0.554).
 Twenty-four hours after dosing 56.6 and 64.7% of patients, respectively, were pain-free (P=0.187).
 Recurrences was reported in 32.8 and 34.7% of patients respectively (P=0.833).
 Use of rescue medication within two to 24 hours was reported by 21.8 and 25.4% of patients, respectively (P=0.499).
 A sustained pain-free response was reported by 29.3 and 27.1% of patients receiving almotriptan and zolmitriptan, respectively (P=0.698).
-Secondary: Adverse events occurring within 24 hours were reported in 19.8 and 23.1% of patients; with 13.2 and 17.6% (P=0.328), respectively, being considered triptan-related.
-Secondary: Tolerability Berenson et al ^{2^{\prime}} OL Patients 12 to 17 N=447 Primary: Safety Primary: Overall, 282 patients (67.1%) reported one or more adverse events for one or more beadaches during the trial.
-Thirty two patients (7.6%) had an adverse event years of age with i yeai Secondary: that was judged to be related to almotriptan and 44% of patients had at least one
+Secondary: Adverse events occurring within 24 hours were reported in 19.8 and 23.1% of patients; with 13.2 and 17.6% (P=0.328), respectively, being considered triptan-related. and two hours Secondary: Tolerability Berenson et al OL N=447 Primary: Safety Primary: Overall, 282 patients (67.1%) reported one or more adverse events for one or Almotriptan 12.5 mg Patients 12 to 17 years of age with 1 year Secondary: more headaches during the trial.
+Thirty two patients (7.6%) had an adverse event that was judged to be related to almotriptan and 44% of patients had at least one